cea-hpc/modules/doc/source/module.rst

  When it happens a collection made on machine 1 may be erroneous on machine 2.

- When a target is set, only the collections made for that target are available to the :subcmd:`restore`, :subcmd:`savelist`, :subcmd:`saveshow` and :subcmd:`saverm` sub-commands.
+ When a target is set, only the collections made for that target are available to the :subcmd:`restore`, :subcmd:`savelist`, :subcmd:`saveshow`, :subcmd:`saverm` and :subcmd:`stash` sub-commands.
 Saving a collection registers the target footprint by suffixing the collection filename with ``.$MODULES_COLLECTION_TARGET``.
 The collection target is not involved when collection is specified as file path on the :subcmd:`saveshow`, :subcmd:`restore` and :subcmd:`save` sub-commands.